Free content on iamkate.com

 Transparency

 You probably don’t know me, and shouldn’t have to trust me.
-Instead, you should be able to check security and privacy claims for yourself.
+Instead, you should be able to check security and privacy claims yourself.
 Unfortunately most sites today use a process called code minification, which makes them faster but also makes it harder for other people to understand their code.

 My site doesn’t need to use code minification in order to load quickly due to its simple design, efficient implementation, and absence of resources loaded from third parties.
 As a result, other software developers can easily understand how the layout, styling, and interactive features are created.